simonspa/corryvreckan/src/modules/TrackingMultiplet/README.md

 * `min_hits_upstream`: Minimum number of associated clusters required to create an upstream tracklet.
 Default value is the number of upstream detectors.
 * `min_hits_downstream`: Minimum number of associated clusters required to create an downstream tracklet.
 Default value is the number of downstream detectors.
 * `scatterer_position`: Position of the scatterer along `z`.
 No default value.
-* `scatterer_matching_cut_`: Maximum allowed distance between the extrapolated positions of an up- and a downstream tracklet at the position of the scatterer.
+* `scatterer_matching_cut`: Maximum allowed distance between the extrapolated positions of an up- and a downstream tracklet at the position of the scatterer.
 No default value.
+* `isolation_cut`: Minimum distance for two same-side tracklets at the position of the scatterer.
+If closer, the two tracklets are removed.
+With a value of 0, the tracklets social distancing is switched off.
+Defaults to $2*`scatterer_matching_cut`$.
 * `time_cut_rel`: Factor by which the `time_resolution` of each detector plane will be multiplied.
 This calculated value is then used as the maximum time difference allowed between clusters and an upstream or downstream tracklet for association to the tracklet.
 This allows the time cuts between different planes to be detector appropriate.
 By default, a relative time cut is applied.
 Absolute and relative time cuts are mutually exclusive.
 Defaults to `3.0`.
 * `time_cut_abs`: Specifies an absolute value for the maximum time difference allowed between clusters and an upstream or downstream tracklet for association to the tracklet.
 Absolute and relative time cuts are mutually exclusive.
 No default value.
 * `spatial_cut_rel`: Factor by which the `spatial_resolution` in x and y of each detector plane will be multiplied.
 These calculated value are defining an ellipse which is then used as the maximum distance in the XY plane allowed between clusters and an upstream or downstream tracklet for association to the tracklet.
 This allows the spatial cuts between different planes to be detector appropriate.
 By default, a relative spatial cut is applied.
 Absolute and relative spatial cuts are mutually exclusive.
 Defaults to `3.0`.